Apple debuts iPhone Xs and iPhone Xs Max with A12, 512GB, and new cameras

 However, Apple’s specs page tell a somewhat different story.
 The Xs is shown with “up to 20 hours” of talk time, 12 hours of internet use, and 14 hours of video playback time, so its performance varies from measure to measure.
 Xs Max promises 25 hours of talk time, 13 hours of internet use, and 15 hours of video playback time.

-On the cellular front, both phones are getting dual SIM capabilities, using Dual SIM Dual Standby mode, so both phone numbers can be awaiting a call — in most models using eSIM technology for one of the SIMs, but in China, dual physical SIMs to comply with Chinese law.
-The iPhone Xs also adds support for gigabit-class LTE, and Bluetooth 5.0.
+On the cellular front, both phones are getting dual SIM capabilities, using Dual SIM Dual Standby mode, so both phone numbers can be awaiting a call — most models will use eSIM technology for one of the SIMs, but in China, dual physical SIMs will be employed to comply with Chinese law.
+The iPhone Xs also adds support for gigabit-class LTE and Bluetooth 5.0.

 The iPhone Xs and iPhone Xs Max will both be available in 64GB, 256GB, and 512GB storage configurations, adding an upper third tier to the iPhone X, which was available only in 64GB and 256GB models.